ferrywlto/cs-ticketing/README.md

     - Who - A player / an agent
     - When - The time
 - Each thread contains:
-    - Ticket - The initating ticket from player
+    - Ticket - The initiating ticket from player
     - Messages - A list of messages from both player and agents, sort by message date in ascending order.
     - Status - Reflect the ticket status
     - CreatedDate - The timestamp that the thread created.